mhahsler/stream/README.md

 ## Usage

-Load the package and a random data stream with 3 Gaussian clusters ans 10% noise.
+Load the package and a random data stream with 3 Gaussian clusters and 10% noise.

 ``` r